 Academic Requirements

-• Completed a Master’s degree in a related field (i.e. Counseling, Theological Studies, Divinity etc.) from a college or university that is institutionally accredited and endorsed by CHEA, with at least 6 graduate credits in human development across the lifespan or related courses.
+• Completed a Master's degree in a related field (i.e. Counseling, Theological Studies, Divinity etc.) from a college or university with institutional accreditation that is recognized by the U.S. Department of Education.

-• Completed bachelor’s degree from a college or university that is institutionally accredited and endorsed by CHEA.
+• Completed bachelor’s degree from a college or university with institutional accreditation that is recognized by the U.S. Department of Education.

 • Preferred cumulative GPA of 3.0 on a 4.0 scale.